Everest Base Camp Trek for Beginner: 8 Tips to Follow

 You can have different guides and porters who have been trekking through the trails of the Everest Region for many years.
 They are well-known for the routes, terrain, and climate and are also valuable for communicating with the local people around.

-Moreover, getting local guides and porters supports the local economy which will help them run their daily lives.
-They are continuously involved in guiding so their daily life is dependent on the occupation.
-If you can then, hire a local guide and porter to support their daily lives.
+Moreover, getting local guides and porters supports the local economy, which will help them run their daily lives.
+They are continuously involved in guiding, so their daily life is dependent on the occupation.
+If you can, then hire a local guide and porter to support their daily lives.

 Medical care and Local Assistance

-Having better medical care is most because the terrains of the Everest region are unusual and can lead to different accidents that need medical care.
+Having better medical care is important because the terrains of the Everest region are unusual and can lead to different accidents that need medical care.
 For medical services, there are only a few clinics on the trail.
 So, the medical support is limited.

 For any minor accidents, local assistance can help you a lot.
 They can help you by providing shelter to rest until proper medications are provided.
 Other than basic medical services, emergency rescue is needed for serious accidents.